DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 # Overview

-The purpose of this documentation is to guide the developer on how to integrate with API E-commerce Cielo, describing the features, methods to be used, listing information to be sent and received, and providing examples.
+The purpose of this documentation is to guide the developer on how to integrate with **API E-commerce Cielo**, describing the features, methods to be used, listing information to be sent and received, and providing examples.

 We recommend intermediate knowledge in Web programming language, HTTP/HTTPS requests and JSON file manipulation are required to successfully deploy the E-commerce Cielo solution.